Browse

 Common Dog Health Issues and How to Prevent Them

-As a dedicated pup parent, there’s nothing more important than ensuring the health and happiness of your furry friend.
+As a dedicated pup parent, there’s nothing more important than taking care of their health and happiness.
 Just like people, pups can suffer from a range of health issues that, if left unchecked, can significantly impact their quality of life.
+Proper dog health care starts with prevention, including a healthy diet for dogs, regular vet visits, and an active lifestyle.
 In this article, we share common dog health issues and how you can prevent them to keep your pups in tip-top shape.

 Obesity

-• Balanced Diet: Ensure your pup eats a diet rich in nutrients and balanced for their age, size, and activity level.
+Give your pup a diet rich in nutrients and balanced for their age, size, and activity level.
 Consult your vet for tailored dietary guidelines.
 Avoid high-calorie treats and table scraps.
+A healthy diet for dogs plays a crucial role in weight management and overall health.

-• Exercise: Regular exercise is vital.
-Daily walks, playtime, and engaging activities keep your pup fit and mentally stimulated.
-Adjust exercise routines to suit your pup's breed and age.
-Indoor activities like fetch and puzzle toys can also help keep your dog active.
+Regular dog exercise is vital.
+Daily walks, playtime, and engaging activities keeps them fit and mentally stimulated.
+Dogs and exercise go hand in hand, and finding activities they enjoy—such as swimming, hiking, or agility training—can help keep them active.
+Indoor activities like fetch and puzzle toys can also help keep your dog moving while providing mental stimulation for dogs.

 Dental disease affects approximately 80% of dogs by the age of three.
 It not only causes pain and bad breath but can also lead to more serious health issues like heart and kidney disease.
 Plaque buildup leads to gingivitis and eventually periodontal disease if left untreated.

-• Regular Dental Checkups: Schedule annual dental exams with your vet to catch and address dental issues early.
+Schedule annual dental exams with your vet to catch and address dental issues early.
+Preventative dog health care is essential in avoiding long-term complications.

-• Dental Chews and Toys: Provide chews and toys designed to reduce plaque and tartar buildup.
-They can be a fun and effective way to help maintain your pup's oral health.
+Provide dog chews for teeth and toys designed to reduce plaque and tartar buildup.
+Dog chews can be a fun and effective way to help maintain your pup's oral health.
+For dogs that require extra durability, long-lasting dog chews for aggressive chewers can provide a satisfying and beneficial chewing experience.

 Parvovirus